Passing Through Narrow Gaps with Deep Reinforcement Learning: Method

 \subsection{Gap Behaviour Policy}

 The gap behaviour receives a stacked robot state message from the previous 5 timesteps: $[rs_t, rs_{t-1}, rs_{t-2}, rs_{t-3}, rs_{t-4}]$.
 The robot starts from a random initial position in front of a doorway, where the initial position is uniformly selected from a circle 1.5m back from the first marker $m_1$, with a radius of 1.5m.
 We also randomise the heading of the robot, choosing uniformly between -1.5 and 1.5 radians from the heading perpendicular to the gap.
 The target marker is set to the initial marker at the entrance to the gap $m_1$.
+All initial positions and heading ranges are selected based on the field of view of the perception system.

 \textbf{Reward:} The reward terms encourage forward progress towards the target marker.
 Once the robot is within 0.5m of the target marker (initially set to marker $m_1$), the marker through the gap becomes the new target ($m_2$).
 This encourages the robot to approach the gap with the correct heading to make it through.
 The reward is defined as: